disqus/disqus-wordpress/disqus/readme.txt

 * Bumped synchronization timer delays to 5 minutes.
 * wp-cli.php now requires php_sapi_name to be set to 'cli' for execution.
 * Fixed a bug with imported comments not storing the correct relative date.
+* Added a lock for dsq_sync_forum, which can be overriden in the command line script with the --force tag.

 2.66

 * Fixed issue with jQuery usage which conflicted with updated jQuery version.